Subscribe

 A new commander took the helm for the Coast Guard on Guam last week as it prepares to expand its already busy fleet of cutters.

 Capt.
 Jessica Worst took over responsibility for Coast Guard Forces Micronesia Sector Guam from Capt.
-Robert Kristner during a ceremony Friday at the Naval Base Guam theater, according to a Coast Guard press release that day.
+Robert Kistner during a ceremony Friday at the Naval Base Guam theater, according to a Coast Guard press release that day.

 Worst comes aboard during a significant U.S. military expansion on the island.
-Billions are invested into building a new Marine Corps base, upgrading Anderson Air Force Base and doubling to six the Coast Guard’s fleet of Sentinel-class fast-response cutters homeported on the island.
+Billions are invested into building a new Marine Corps base, upgrading Andersen Air Force Base and doubling to six the Coast Guard’s fleet of Sentinel-class fast-response cutters homeported on the island.

-Kristner served as the interim sector commander since May and will retire from the Coast Guard to rejoin his family in New York, according to the release.
+Kistner served as the interim sector commander since May and will retire from the Coast Guard to rejoin his family in New York, according to the release.

 Under his leadership, Guam-based Coast Guard crews responded to 162 search-and-rescue operations, saving and assisting 246 lives and nearly $30 million in property throughout Micronesia, according to the news release.